 I propose to take Questions Nos.
 32, 33 and 35 together.

 It is clear that this is the moment to finally secure an agreement that will restore the Executive, the Assembly and the North-South Ministerial Council to operation.
-The Taoiseach and Prime Minister Johnson spoke on Friday and agreed that achieving this is the top priority for both Governments.
+The Taoiseach and the British Prime Minister, Mr. Johnson, spoke on Friday and agreed that achieving this is the top priority for both Governments.
 If the Executive is not in place by 13 January, the Secretary of State for Northern Ireland, Mr. Julian Smith, has stated there will be an Assembly election.
 Nobody sees this as a desirable outcome.
 If, however, an agreement cannot be found by then, the people will deserve their say.